Safety Advice for New Ocean Swimmers

 You should be aware of these other things happening in the water:

 - Seals: Harbour seals sometimes get a bit close, mostly out of curiosity.
-We may encounter more seals this season.
-As boat traffic is less due to cancellations of sailing events and other aquatic group activities.
 Seeing them unexpectedly, getting bumped by them, kicking them by accident, occasionally finding them swimming next to you: this all normal.

 - Floating driftwood: Keep an eye out.
 This is one of the biggest dangers.
 We have lots of islands and inlets that bring lots of debris right into the bay.

 - Cold patches: once in a while you swim into a patch of cold sea, which can be slightly alarming.

 - Water quality: Water quality is affected by a number of things, including a heavy rain which flushes out grey water into our local waters because of our antiquated sewer system.
 The City does water testing in summer, and it typically gets a bit dodgy with a lot of summer heat, boat traffic around fireworks time, and goose invasion.
 An organization called Swim Drink Fish does independent quality testing of local waters in the summer.

 - Seaweed: You will swim into surface seaweed that’s been chopped up and sometimes bands together with other mulch, pieces of tiny wood etc. It’s usually found in patches at the surface of the water.